Opposition groups launch instant backlash to new travel ban

 "The fact that Trump weakly hid from TV cameras while signing this new Muslim ban shows that the White House is girding for more protests like they've never seen before," Green said in a email.

 The President signed the new order quietly in the Oval Office.
-Secretary of State Rex Tillerson, Secretary of Homeland Security John Kelly and Attorney General Jeff Sessions announced the new order during an event in Washington.
+Secretary of State Rex Tillerson, Secretary of Homeland Security John Kelly and Attorney General Jeff Sessions announced it during an event in Washington.

-Larry Cohen, the board chair for Our Revolution, a progressive group spawned by Bernie Sanders' 2016 primary campaign, said he will be among the speakers at a White House protest Monday evening.
+Larry Cohen, the board chair for Our Revolution, a progressive group spawned by Bernie Sanders' 2016 primary campaign, said he will be among the speakers at the White House protest.
+New DNC chair Tom Perez is among those now slated to attend.

 "We will never abandon refugees, and in this case refugees vetted countless times," Cohen said, adding that the group was prepared to mobilize the vaunted Sanders email list.
 "We will mobilize our millions of supporters to once again stand up and fight back."